telerik/xaml-docs/knowledge-base/kb-treeview-stretch-item-content-horizontally.md

 	</telerik:RadTreeView.ItemContainerStyle>
 {{endregion}}

-To apply it per item set the property directly to the RadTreeViewItem
+To apply it per item set the property directly on the RadTreeViewItem.

 #### __[XAML]__
 {{region kb-treeview-stretch-item-content-horizontally-1}}